-

 Railway noise: auralization of the sound radiated from wheel and rail

 acoustics, auralization, curve squeal, noise synthesis, Railway noise, vehicle dynamics, Wheel-Rail interactionNoise generated by rail vehicles has become an issue of increasing concern, particularly in urban and interurban contexts where the demand for sustainable and efficient mobility has driven the expansion of rail networks.
 This has led, in recent years, to the development of several methodologies aimed at predicting the noise generated by wheel–rail interaction.
-However, Read more
+However, modelling the wheel–rail interaction as a single noise source is not sufficient to accurately reproduce the acoustic impact of a rail vehicle.
+For this reason, current research focuses on synthesizing the noise produced by the entire vehicle and making its auralization possible.
+The thesis aims… Read more

 -